wcbing/support.typora.io/_posts/basic/2019-01-05-Shortcut Keys.md

 You can use shortcut keys to quickly insert or modify styles or do other operations supported by Typora.

-You can find shortcut keys in the right side of each menu items from menu bar.
+You can find shortcut keys on the right side of each menu item within the menu bar.

 ## Frequently Used Shortcut Keys

 ### Autocomplete

-On macOS, you can press `Esc` key to open inline preview for inline math, auto-complete for emoji, etc.
+On macOS, you can press <kbd>Esc</kbd> key to open inline preview for inline math, auto-complete for emoji, etc.

 ### File